Risedronate for brittle bones

 What is risedronate available as?

-- Actonel Once a Week® tablets are given once each week.
 This should be the same day each week.
 To help you remember, choose a day when your child has a regular activity such as a swimming lesson, or a favourite television programme.
-It may be helpful to write the day down in a diary or on a calendar.
+It may be helpful to note the day in your diary or phone.